The heritage of the

 From the 1920s, a vast network of trails was developed.

-Unplowed roads, frozen lakes and farm tracks are transformed into natural trails, connecting villages and municipalities.
+Unplowed roads, frozen lakes and farm tracks are transformed ski trails, connecting villages and municipalities.

-Tourism is gradually taking over from agriculture and forestry.
+Tourism gradually takes over from agriculture and forestry.

 Jackrabbit Johannsen and the Maple Leaf Trail

 In 1933, the legendary Jackrabbit Johannsen completed the Maple Leaf Trail.
-This route connects accommodations in the southern Laurentians to Mont-Tremblant and makes it possible to enjoy true cross-country skiing expeditions from village to village.
+This route connects accommodations in the southern Laurentians to Mont-Tremblant and made it possible to make true cross-country skiing trips from village to village.
 Although transformed over the decades, this historic network remains present today.

 A legacy that still lives on